LostOfThought/ban-types-in-stage/README.md

 **2. Configure ESLint**

-To get everything working, you need to configure the TypeScript parser and then add the plugin's recommended configuration.
+To get everything working, you need to configure the TypeScript parser and then add the plugin.
 Here is a complete `eslint.config.js` example:

 ```javascript
 // eslint.config.js